drvinceknight/pfm/book/building-tools/04-editor-and-cli/why/main.md

 When using the Python plugin buttons become available that let you run code without using the command line.
 If this helps you with your programming than I encourage you to use it.
-However, tt is good to be comfortable using a command line tool to fully understand what the underlying process.
+However, It is good to be comfortable using a command line tool to fully understand what the underlying process.
 Furthermore, at times when debugging sometimes the user interface might be at fault.

 ## Can I open a Jupyter notebook inside vscode?

-When using the Python plugin it is actually possible to use Jupyter notebooks from within vscode.
+When using the Python plugin it is actually possible to use Jupyter notebooks from within VScode.

 The notebooks will not look exactly the same but have the same functionality.